Partial regularity in nonlocal systems I: Everywhere regularity for linear systems

 \section{Everywhere regularity for linear systems}

 The proof of Theorem \ref{ppaolo} is identical to the one of Theorems \ref{gradreg1}-\ref{gradreg3} once we note that we do not need to start with the preliminary H\"older information \rif{holdest22} in the ball $B_{r_{x_{0}}}(x_{0})$.
 This only serves later to control the oscillations of the coefficient matrix $a(\cdot)$ with respect to the solution and it is obviously not needed when such a dependence is not present.
-See for instance \rif{osci} that here can be replaced by $ ||a-a_{0}||_{L^\infty(\mathcal B_{r})} \leq c\omega_{\star} (r)$.
+See for instance \rif{osci} that here can be replaced by $ ||a-a_{0}||_{L^\infty(\mathcal B_{r})} \lesssim \omega_{\star} (r)$.
 For the same reason, as we do not need any preliminary H\"older information on $u$, we do not need to start from a ball $B_{r_{x_{0}}}(x_{0})$ where \rif{holdest22} is satisfied, but we can replace it by any interior ball $B_r\Subset \Omega$, as it is visible in \eqref{finale-linear}.
-We now comment on the rest of the results, that is Theorems \ref{ureg0}-\ref{ureg5}.
-As already mentioned in Section \ref{everywhere}, they hold in the same way of the originals, but in every case we can take $\Omega_u=\Omega$, i.e., all points are regular points.
+We now briefly comment on the adaptation to systems as \rif{eqweaksol-linear} of the rest of the results, that is Theorems \ref{ureg0}-\ref{ureg5}.
+As already mentioned in Section \ref{everywhere}, they hold in the same way as the original statements/proofs, but in every case we can take $\Omega_u=\Omega$, i.e., all points are regular points.
 Moreover, all the a priori estimates involved are valid on every interior ball.
 This can be easily checked using the excess decay result of Proposition \ref{cor.1-linear} upon assuming that \eqn{reacher5}

 so that the right-hand side in \eqref{exx.5} is finite and the estimate is effective.
-In addition to this, in Theorem \ref{ureg3} condition \rif{osc.t0} is not any longer needed and \rif{oscosc}-\rif{lebp} hold at every point $x_0\in \Omega$.
-Moreover, the BMO-regularity of Theorem \ref{ureg1} holds without requiring \rif{f.bmo} but just the finiteness condition \rif{reacher5}.
-This again follows from Proposition \ref{cor.1-linear}, where indeed no smallness condition of the type \rif{exx.42} is required.
-On the other hand, note that when dealing with systems of the type in there is no loss of generality in assuming a condition is replaced by \rif{reacher5}.
-This follows considering $\ti{f}:=A^{-1}f$ and $\ti{u}:= A^{-1}u$, $A>0$, so that $-\mathcal{L}_{a}\ti{u}=\ti{f}$ and therefore it is possible to satisfy \rif{f.bmo} for any $\epsb{b}>0$ by choosing $A\equiv A(\epsb{b})$ large enough.
+In addition to this, in Theorem \ref{ureg3} condition \rif{osc.t0}$_1$ is not any longer needed and \rif{oscosc}-\rif{lebp} hold at every point $x_0\in \Omega$ provided \eqn{reacher555} On the other hand, note that when dealing with systems of the type in \rif{eqweaksol-linear} there is no loss of generality in assuming that smallness conditions as \rif{osc.t0}$_2$ are replaced by \rif{reacher5}-\rif{reacher555}.
+This follows considering $\ti{f}:=\mathfrak{A}^{-1}f$ and $\ti{u}:= \mathfrak{A}^{-1}u$, $\mathfrak{A}\in (0,\infty)$, so that $-\mathcal{L}_{a}\ti{u}=\ti{f}$ and therefore it is possible to satisfy \rif{f.bmo} for any $\epsb{b}>0$ by choosing $\mathfrak{A}\equiv \mathfrak{A}(\epsb{b})$ large enough.
+For the same reason, the BMO-regularity of Theorem \ref{ureg1} holds without requiring \rif{f.bmo} but just the finiteness condition \rif{reacher5}.